conan-io/conan-io.github.io/_posts/2023-06-28-Conan-bulk-package-operations.markdown

 In Conan 1.X, uploading the exact set of packages that were built from source in the last ``conan install --build=missing`` command was not a straightforward task.
 It was necessary to have some script that would get the output of the command, and then iterate the resul, executing ``conan upload <ref>`` one reference at a time.

-We are happy to launch in Conan 2.0.7 the "packages lists" feature, that makes this highly requested functionality built-in.
+We are happy to launch the "packages lists" feature in Conan 2.0.7, which makes this highly requested functionality built-in.

 ## Introduction to packages-lists files